meltyourface/blank/posts/Mythos-of-the-Sabbatic-conclaveAncient-Egyptian-Priest/The-Opening-of-the-Mouth-Ceremony-in-Ancient-Egypt/index.md

 5. **Final blessings and recitations**: The priest recited prayers and invocations, appealing to the gods to accept and protect the deceased in the afterlife.

-Ceremonial tools: The tools employed in the Opening of the Mouth ceremony included:
+**Ceremonial tools**: The tools employed in the Opening of the Mouth ceremony included:

 1. **Adze**: A sharp, metal implement symbolizing the power to open the mouth and restore the senses (specifically the voice).